zak-al/Psi/Readme.md

 snippet.add("fibonacci (x - 1) + fibonacci (x - 2)", 2)
 ```

-3. Generate the image using `Snippet.generate`.
+3. Generate the image using `PSnippet.generate`.
    Note that the height of the image is adaptive, but the width is not.
    You can adjust it by tweaking the parameter of `generate`
    (default value is 1000 pixels):